yalotfi/Spatial-Analysis-Lab-for-MSBA/README.md

 ## Load Shapefiles

+### Run CREATE TABLE Scripts:

+Run each SQL script found in `lab-spatialDB-nyc/scriptsSQL/BatchLoad`.
+You will find 6 sql scripts that create a table in the database called `nyc` for each dataset.
+This is a laborious way to upload the data into the database, but it is best given that everyone is running different systems.
+My insutrctions below are biased towards Windows users (insert PC Master Race joke here) and the bash shell script might not work for Mac users.
+While the command prompt or bash terminal methods (explained below) are ideal, it is easier if everyone runs the same script.
+I will go over this in class.

 ### OpenGeo's pgShapeLoader:

 The great thing about OpeGeo is that they include a Graphical User Interface (GUI) for the shp2pgsql command line interface called [pgShapeLoader or shp2pgsql-gui](http://suite.opengeo.org/opengeo-docs/dataadmin/pgGettingStarted/pgshapeloader.html).
 At this point, it is very straightforward uploading your shapefiles from the data file into the database you just created.
 Follow this guide if you received the OpenGeo distirbution in a timely manner.
 Follow the instructions, but note that the SRID (Spatial Reference ID, or what defined the projection) will be **26918** for this lab.